gdevanla/pandoc-markdown-ghci-filter/README-pre-process.md

 # pandoc-markdown-ghci-filter

-A Pandoc filter that identifies code blocks(`Haskell`), executes the code in GHCI and embeds the results in the returned Markdown.
+A `Pandoc` filter that identifies code blocks(`Haskell`) in Pandoc supported formats, executes the code in GHCI and embeds the results in the returned output by updating the AST provided by `Pandoc`.

 # Quick Overview